The Solemnity of the Epiphany - January 6th

 While reading once again the familiar account of the journey of the three Magi, it struck me that their last stage of their journey was their shortest, but was too long for Herod and the Jews because they lacked faith.

-Having travelled hundreds of miles across the wilderness of the Middle East, with faith but not the requisite knowledge, the distance for the Magi from Herod’s palace to the lowly manger in Bethlehem was only 6 miles.
+Having travelled hundreds of miles across the wilderness of the Middle East, the distance for the Magi from Herod’s palace to the lowly manger in Bethlehem was only 6 miles.
 Yet it is not recorded if any of the scribes or Pharisees bothered themselves to make the journey for themselves.
-They had the requisite knowledge, but not the wisdom or genuine faith to lead them to Christ.
+They had the requisite knowledge, but not wisdom.
 Herod was too proud and sceptical to go there.
-But the Magi did go there and fell on their knees; and their faith, armed with knowledge was rewarded.
+But the Magi did go there and fell on their knees; and their faith was rewarded.

 There were four stages to their journey –

-Firstly, based on their human calculations and assisted by the star but also on their wits, logic and tenacity, yet somehow still unsure, they made their way to the place where an earthly king could be expected to be found – in Jerusalem.
+Firstly, based on their human calculations and assisted by the star but also on their wits and logic, yet somehow still unsure, they made their way to the place where an earthly king could be expected to be found – in Jerusalem.

 Secondly, based on the accumulated and collective wisdom and Revelation to the Jews, they made their way - correctly - to Bethlehem.